RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

-# 🧠 Multi-Agent Workplace Engagement System — Workshop
+# 🧠 Multi-Agent Workplace Engagement System

 Welcome to the workshop on building a **Multi-Agent System for Workplace Engagement** using **Apache Kafka**, **Apache Flink**, and **Amazon Bedrock**.
 In this workshop, you'll learn to orchestrate multiple intelligent agents that collaborate to handle real-world workplace queries like scheduling meetings, retrieving company data, or answering knowledge base questions.